dimitarboykovboychev/XmlToJsonConverter/README.md

 1. Clone the project's repository locally.
    Note: You may need to restart Visual Studio after cloning the repository.

-3. Open the project's Dynamo.sln with Visual Studio
+3. Open the project's Dynamo task.sln (in Dynamo folder) with Visual Studio

-4. Run the application
+4. Run the application.
+This will open two browser windows - for the Web app interface, and for the Web API.

 5. Explore the web app - select and upload multiple XML files, select a target directory and find the converted to JSON format files there